lencap/osimages/README.md

 # OS Images
-A collection of templates and scripts for building Linux Virtual Machine OS images.
+A collection of templates and scripts for building Virtual Machine OS images.

 # Getting Started
 Switch or `cd` to the respective OS subfolder to read more about creating images for that OS.